by Daniel Shapiro

 Leaving Soviet Russia.

-Arnold got a ticket on a ship to Constantinople but couldn’t travel as scheduled because of some illness … and that ship sank!
+Arnold purchased a ticket on a ship to Constantinople but couldn’t travel on that day because he had some illness … and that ship sank!
 He traveled some weeks later, and arrived in Constantinople.
 While walking from the dock to the American consulate, he was bothered by a whirling dervish who followed him for several blocks.
-[Ross never mentioned further details about that religious sect.]
-He got the passport, sailed to New York, and took a train to Chicago to live with his father.
+[Ross never mentioned further details about his time in Constantinople.]
+He got the passport, took ships that eventually arrived in New York City, and finally took a train to Chicago to live with his father.

 On his first night there he met Bertha Halley Horecker, nicknamed Bee, the daughter of some family friends.
 (She is related to the Edmund Halley of comet fame. ) Bee was well educated and loved to sing classical music.
 The story is that they quickly fell in love, but postponed marriage until 1931, soon after he earned his PhD.